Acekon/telegram_bot_and_tasks/README.md

-# Telegram Message Bot - v0.3.3
+# Telegram Message Bot - v0.3.4

 This repository contains a Telegram bot script that allows you to send messages and images to a chat at specified intervals using the Telegram Bot API.
-The bot is built using Python and utilizes the Telebot library.
+The bot is built using Python and utilizes the Aiogram library.

 ## Getting Started

 ### Prerequisites

 - Python 3.x
-- Telebot library
 - Aiogram 3.x
 - fnmatch
 - PIL, Image, ImageFont, ImageDraw
 - sqlite3
 - requests
 - schedule

 ### Installation